Solidarities of care

 If you want to join us for the event, please fill up the registration form.
 It helps us know how many people we'll greet on October 29-30.
 Participation is free of charge.

 Re:form is a programme developed by the Cluj Cultural Centre to explore, design, and test new ways of working in the cultural sector.
 It focuses on individual and collective care, the health and well-being of cultural workers, and equity as a guiding principle.
 The programme responds to the fragility of cultural work and the vulnerabilities faced by many professionals in the sector.
-Re:form is co-financed by the Administration of the National Cultural Fund and the Cluj-Napoca City Hall.
+Re:form is co-financed by the Romanian National Cultural Fund, the Cluj-Napoca City Hall and the European Union.

 The CARE – Culture for Mental Health project is funded by the Creative Europe Programme of the European Union and brings together experts from across Europe to explore the intersection between arts, culture and mental health for a healthier future.
 CARE explores structural solutions for mental health and well-being through cultural engagement, with a special focus on youth mental health, work-related well-being, culture on prescription models, as well as developing principles and acts of care towards artists and cultural workers.
 The project is carried out by Cluj Cultural Centre (RO), European Festivals Association, Društvo Asociacija (SI), Culture Action Europe, Northern Dimension Partnership on Culture, Arts for Health Austria (AT), Bozar Center for Fine Arts (BE).